A Closed Queueing Maintenance Network with Two Batch Policies: A Product-Form Solution and Performance Analysis

 \subsection{The product-form solution}

-Note that the numbers of usable bikes and of unusable bikes in any parking region and in the maintenance shop are described as the block-structured Markov processes, and thus the stationary probabilities of Markov processes of the two classes of nodes can be computed by the UL-type RG-factorization.
+The numbers of usable items and failed items in any base and in the maintenance shop are described as block-structured Markov processes, and thus the stationary probabilities of Markov processes of the two classes of nodes can be computed by the UL-type RG-factorization.

-It is easy to see that the two classes of nodes in the closed queueing networks are extended and generalized from simple queueing systems to block-structured Markov processes.